 Greeks adore their rice pudding and this sweet offering can be found at zacharoplastia (dessert shops) in Greece and Cyprus as well as being a home made favourite for many.
 The unique Greek flavours are lemon peel, cinnamon and rosewater.
+You can experiment with different milks too.

 500 ml full fat milk